mcn015/alpine-lighttpd-php-s2i/README.md

 ```
 oc edit is/alpine-lighttpd-php-s2i -o json
 ```
-and merge the tags element in spec:
+and merge the \utags element in \uspec:
 ```
 {
   "kind": "ImageStream",